What Is Mucormycosis and How Does It Affect You?

 - Mucormycosis is a severe infection that affects people who have weak immune systems.

-- Mucormycosis infection can take two forms: pulmonary or sinus disease, which occurs when people inhale fungal spores, and epidermis infection, which occurs when fungus enters through an open wound on the skin.
+- Mucormycosis infection can take two forms: pulmonary or sinus disease, when people inhale fungal spores, and epidermis infection, which occurs when fungus enters through an open wound on the skin.

 - The signs and symptoms of mucormycosis vary depending on the part of the body infected by the fungus.